Engee documentation

 scalar

 Internal charge in coulombs.
-Use this output port to change the load behaviour as a function of charge, without resorting to the complexities of building a charge magnitude meter.
+Use this output port to change the behavior of the load depending on the charge, without resorting to the complexities of building a charge meter.

 Dependencies

-To use this port, check the Expose charge measurement port parameter and set the Measurement output type parameter to `Charge in Coulombs'.
+To use this port, check the box for the Expose charge measurement port parameter, and set the value for the Measurement output type parameter.
+Charge in Coulombs.

 Non-directional